 Seven new wells are proposed in the Desert #6 Pasture (Appendix B: Map 4 - Alternative B).
 All of these wells are located on non-WSA designated land and are not subject to the WSA non-impairment standard.
-Two wells (PW4 and PW5) are proposed in the northwestern part of the pasture in T. 31 S., R. 35 E., Section 25, SW1/4 (PW4) and T. 31 S., R. 36 E., Section 32, NW1/4 (PW5).
+Two wells (PW4 and PW5) are proposed in the northwestern part of the pasture in T. 31 S., R. 35 E., Section 25, SW1⁄2 (PW4) and T. 31 S., R. 36 E., Section 32, NW1⁄2 (PW5).
 While there is a spring on the allotment boundary that is currently providing reliable water, the spring is mostly on private property and access could be limited at any time.
 Two other wells (PW3 and PW7) would be located in non-WSA near the WSA boundary.
-PW3 would be located in T. 33 S., R. 36 E., Section 10, NE1/4, just east of the Nowhere Mickey Road.
-PW7 would be located in T. 34 S., R. 36 E., Section 5, NW1/4.
-The purpose of these four wells is to improve overall livestock distribution of Active Use AUMs48 within the Desert #6 Pasture49.
+PW3 would be located in T. 33 S., R. 36 E., Section 10, NE1⁄2, just east of the Nowhere Mickey Road.
+PW7 would be located in T. 34 S., R. 36 E., Section 5, NW1⁄4.
+The purpose of these four wells is to improve overall livestock distribution of Active Use AUMs50 within the Desert #6 Pasture51.
 These wells would help increase the available use area for livestock and would not increase the number of AUMs taken from WSA-managed lands.
 Instead, they would expand the area from which those AUMs are being taken into areas that are currently unavailable to livestock grazing due to lack of water availability.
-The goal of improving distribution is to decrease use in currently accessible areas and increase use in areas currently receiving little to no use.
-See Appendix B: Map 5 - Alternative B Desert Pasture Use Areas for an estimate of the use areas associated with each proposed well.
+The goal of improving distribution is to

-47 An individual plant that is generally considered palatable but is not grazed by livestock or an isolated plant growing to extraordinary size, usually from lack of competition or utilization (Society for Range Management 1998).
+&lt;sup>49 An individual plant that is generally considered palatable but is not grazed by livestock or an isolated plant growing to extraordinary size, usually from lack of competition or utilization (Society for Range Management 1998).